 Helping creatives thrive, one small business at a time.

-When I first started in eCommerce, I joined online groups where new businesses asked for feedback on their new Shopify site.
+I am currently deeply invested in the creative community.
+As a creative myself, I know how hard it is to balance the need to express your own art with running a business.
+When I first started in e-commerce, I joined online groups where new businesses asked for feedback on their new Shopify site.
 They didn’t understand why they were getting no sales, despite getting traffic.
 My number one question was: “why would someone buy this”?
 If customers can buy what you offer on Amazon for a lower price, then why you?
 This is a very complex question but it’s one I love to solve.
 As a creative, I’ve been lucky to have aptitude in business skills and I love helping other creatives build these skills.
 My focus is on helping my clients build a customer centric mindset so they can continue to be their own boss.
 A business will experience ups and downs that’s out of its control, but if they focus on their customers, they can build a business with foresight and resiliency.

 The name is derived from the bitter melon, a gourd widely consumed in Asia, Africa, and Caribbean.
 It tastes as it sounds, bitter, and that’s how it’s enjoyed.
 I grew up being told: “eat this, it’s good for you”.
 Despite disliking how it tastes, I would force it down because of its health benefits.
 I often hear my elders say “吃苦” in Chinese, which literally translates to “eating bitterness”.
 It's a mindset of “no pain no gain”.
 I perceive it as a form of long-term thinking, in which we recognize that if we want to be rewarded, we need to work hard for it, no matter how hard it gets.
 As I was thinking about what to name my business, the metaphor of the bitter melon resonated with me.
 Being a small business owner is tough: you’re always worried about your next sale or if your products delivered on time.
 Every order you get is simultaneously filled with gratitude and anxiety.
 I believe that entrepreneurs who embrace the challenges as a natural process will be able to put their hardships into perspective and thrive.
 Think long-term and keep your eyes on the prize.
 Your hard work will pay off.
 Things may be bitter now, but it will always get better.